The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

                                         4.68   slack (MET)

-Debugging LVS issues due to PDN issues
+Demo: Debugging LVS issues due to PDN issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Copy the original ``regfile_2r1w`` as ``regfile_2r1w_design_not_core``.
 Change ``DESIGN_IS_CORE`` to ``false``.